-The Jibility Canvas is comprised of six Jibility Steps: Challenges, Objectives, Capabilities, Courses of Action, Initiatives and Roadmap.
+The Jibility Canvas is comprised of six Jibility Steps: Challenges, Objectives, Capabilities, Actions, Initiatives and Roadmap.

-Ideally, most people will start building their strategy roadmap from the very beginning by defining their challenges and then working through to objectives, capabilities, and so on.
-But, in reality (depending on where your organisation is at) this may not be practical given that you may already have a set of objectives, or you have already defined some initiatives.
+Ideally, most people will start building their strategic roadmap from the very beginning by defining their challenges and then working through to objectives, capabilities, and so on.
+But, in reality (depending on where your organization is at) this may not be practical given that you may already have a set of objectives, or you have already defined some initiatives.

-Jibility is designed to support an Agile approach to developing your strategy roadmap.
-That is, you can choose to start building your strategy roadmap from the first Jibility Step or from a middle step (such as Initiatives) and work your way backwards and forwards to iterate through multiple cycles.
-Jibility enables you to rapidly develop a minimal viable strategy roadmap so you can gather feedback as early as possible.
+Jibility is designed to support an Agile approach to developing your strategic roadmap.
+That is, you can choose to start building your strategic roadmap from the first Jibility Step (Challenges) or from a middle step (such as Initiatives) and work your way backwards and forwards to iterate through multiple cycles.
+Jibility enables you to rapidly develop a minimal viable strategic roadmap so you can gather feedback as early as possible.

-- Analyse the What? - Capabilities and Courses of Action Steps
+- Analyzing the What? - Capabilities and Actions steps

-- Visualize the How? - Initiative and Roadmap Steps
+- Visualizing the How? - Initiative and Roadmap steps

-You are starting a new strategy roadmap from scratch.
+You are starting a new strategic roadmap from scratch.

-This is the most common starting point when you are building a brand new strategy roadmap.
-When you are starting from a blank canvas, then logically you should start from the first Jibility Step, which is starting by describing your challenges and then just follow the rest of the Jibility Steps.
+This is the most common starting point when you are building a brand new strategic roadmap.
+When you are starting from a blank canvas, then logically you should start from the first Jibility Step by describing your challenges and then just follow the rest of the steps.